 Most pregnant women in their third trimester seem to start nesting.
 They go out and buy cute baby clothes, they coo over strollers, they paint nurseries.
 Me, well ...
 I've moved my son up to his new room in the attic, I'm digging out the old stuff and giving away things we won't use, I'm starting to collect hand-me-down baby gear, since we borrowed much of what we had for Ian.
 But I feel like I'm doing so less exuberantly, less joyfully, than your standard pregnant woman, and I've been trying to figure out why, especially given what I've been through before I arrived here.
 I should be happy; I should be ecstatic.
 Instead, I feel ... conflicted.

 I was walking in the rain today, to meet another mom for lunch --a woman whose daughter is in Ian's class at school--and it finally occurred to me that part of me is--as strange as it sounds--in mourning.
 I know that once this baby arrives, everything will change again.
 When Ian came, things changed ... but I was also certain that I would get back to my career, get back to working out (even if it was going to be at 10:30pm), get back to the things that made me, well ... me.
 When I was pregnant after Ian, each time I felt like I could plan for the change; I was mentally projecting myself into the future.
 And then I had to readjust when that future didn't materialize, when there was no baby.
 This time, though, I feel much less settled, much less like I'm on solid ground.
-I know that if I go back to work, the cost of day care for two would be slightly less than my take home salary.
+I know that the cost of day care for two will be slightly less than my take home salary.
 And if I'm going to commute over an hour each way to work in the morning, without making much extra money, without the promise of a raise next year (by the way, haven't gotten a raise in two years; yes, I work at a public institution), I need to be pretty fulfilled by what I do.
-Right now, I'm not sure I feel that way.
 And no one is saying to me "we value you; let us think about the next challenge for you here"; instead, they're saying "we think you're great, but if you leave, do you think Q would want your job?"
-Then again, if I give up my career, I give up something that has defined me for 12 years, and step into ... what?
-The unknown.

 Either way, I'm mourning the loss of my career as I know it, and I'm also mourning the loss of my comfort zone in the small nuclear family of three, with a little boy who has been my only "baby," perfect in every way.
 I'm standing on the precipice of the abyss of Change, and I can't see down there.
 It's too damn dark.
 And that would be the same, regardless of how I got here: IF, loss, or plain luck.